kuzn5298/kuzn.dev/content/projects/HabitTracker/index.md

 ## Learning Objective

 Developing this application offers an opportunity to explore new libraries and refresh my knowledge of familiar technologies.
-I plan to use experimental React features that are likely to be included in the 19th version, learn about new JavaScript capabilities, modern browser APIs like [View Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) and [Badging API](https://developer.mozilla.org/en-US/docs/Web/API/Badging_API).
+I plan to use experimental React features that are likely to be included in the 19th version, learn about new JavaScript capabilities.

 ## Technology Stack